North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 We also had a large brimmed sun hat, cooling towel (felt like built in air conditioning, especially those last few miles up), ankle length gaiters and hiking poles.

 RELATED LINKS: Hiking gear is important and we love ours!
-Check out our full reviews on favorite Patagonia Nano puff jacket, hiking poles, rain jackets, electrolytes and backpacks.
+Check out our full reviews on favorite Patagonia Nano puff jacket, hiking poles, rain jackets, and electrolytes.

 Fueling Your Body